Lawrytime/RoboDiffuse/Robotics Operating System/README.md

     source /opt/ros/humble/setup.bash

-Further instructions to set up RVIZ to receive commmands...
+Further instructions to set up RVIZ to receive commmands will be appended as code updates are made.

 #        ✅✅✅✅✅✅✅✅✅✅✅✅✅✅✅✅✅✅✅✅✅✅